 In accordance with article 84(1) of the Articles of Association, at each annual general meeting one-third of the Directors for the time being (or, if their number is not a multiple of three, the number nearest to but not less than one-third) shall retire from office by rotation provided that every Director shall be subject to retirement at an annual general meeting at least once every three years.
-In accordance with article 84(2) of the Articles of Association, any Director appointed by the Board pursuant to Article 83(3) shall not be taken into account in determining which particular Directors or the number of Directors who are to retire by rotation.
+In accordance with article 84(2) of the Articles of Association, any Director appointed by the Board pursuant to article 83(3) of the Articles of Association shall not be taken into account in determining which particular Directors or the number of Directors who are to retire by rotation.

-Accordingly, Ms. Wong Han Yu Alice, Mr. Wong Chiu Wai, Ms. Jiang Yin Juan, Mr. Lai Chun Yu, Mr. Cui Yu Shu and Ms. Wong Siu Yin Rosella, will hold office as Directors until the annual general meeting and being eligible, offer themselves for re-election at the annual general meeting.
+Accordingly, Ms. Wong Han Yu Alice, Ms. Wong Siu Yin Rosella and Mr. Cui Yu Shu, will hold office as Directors until the annual general meeting and being eligible, offer themselves for re-election at the annual general meeting.